 Long Island Rail Road (LIRR)

-This commuter railroad, the busiest in the United States, operates out of Penn Station and serves 124 stations on 11 branches on more than 700 miles of track in Nassau County, Suffolk County, Queens, Brooklyn and Manhattan, transporting more than 100 million customers each year.
-Destinations include Belmont Park racetrack, Citi Field (via the Mets–Willets Point station), Long Beach, the Hamptons and Montauk.
+This commuter railroad, the busiest in the United States, operates out of Penn Station and serves 124 stations on 11 branches over nearly 600 miles of track in Nassau County, Suffolk County, Queens, Brooklyn and Manhattan, transporting around 90 million customers each year.
+Destinations include Citi Field (via the Mets–Willets Point station), Belmont Park racetrack and popular Long Island destinations like the Hamptons and Montauk.

 Metro-North operates out of Grand Central Terminal.
-The historic roots of the operation go back to 1832, when the enterprise was known as the New York & Harlem Railroad, a horsecar line in Lower Manhattan.
-Today, with 775 miles of track, Metro-North goes to 121 stations (in seven New York State counties—Dutchess, Putnam, Westchester, Rockland, Orange, Bronx and New York (Manhattan)—and Connecticut’s New Haven and Fairfield counties) and serves more than 86 million customers annually.
+Part of its roots date back to 1832, with a horsecar line in Lower Manhattan that operated under the name New York and Harlem Railroad.
+Today, with 787 miles of track, Metro-North goes to 123 stations [in seven New York State counties—Dutchess, Putnam, Westchester, Rockland, Orange, Bronx and New York (Manhattan)—and Connecticut’s New Haven and Fairfield counties] and serves more than 86 million customers annually.

 973-275-5555, TTY 800-772-2287

-This commuter railroad features 12 lines with service throughout New Jersey (Atlantic City and the Jersey Shore are popular destinations) and even in New York (Rockland and Orange counties)—and, of course, into and out of New York City via Penn Station and serves more than 88 million customers each year.
+This commuter railroad features 12 lines with service throughout much of New Jersey (Atlantic City and the Jersey Shore are popular destinations) and even in New York (Rockland and Orange counties) in partnership with Metro-North Railroad—and, of course, into and out of New York City via Penn Station and serves more than 88 million customers each year.

 PATH (Port Authority Trans Hudson)

-The PATH provides rapid transit between several stops in New York City, along with locations in Newark, Harrison, Jersey City and Hoboken in New Jersey.
-Air travelers from Newark Liberty International Airport can connect to the PATH.via AirTrain Newark to Newark Liberty Airport Station and by taking an NJ Transit or Amtrak train from there to Newark Penn Station (not the same as Manhattan’s Penn Station).
-At Newark Penn Station, they can catch a PATH train that goes directly to Lower Manhattan; for service to Midtown Manhattan, they must get on the PATH train and transfer to another at Journal Square.
+PATH provides rapid transit between several stops in New York City, along with locations in Newark, Harrison, Jersey City and Hoboken in New Jersey.
+Air travelers from Newark Liberty International Airport can connect to the PATH via AirTrain Newark to Newark Liberty International Airport Station and by taking an NJ Transit or Amtrak train from there to Newark Penn Station (not the same as Manhattan’s Penn Station).
+At Newark Penn Station, they can catch a PATH train that goes directly to Lower Manhattan, but this is on weekdays only; the World Trade Center station will be closed for repair work on weekends—from 12:01am Saturdays through 5am on Mondays—except for major holidays, through December 2020.
+PATH service will otherwise end at the Exchange Place station, and affected customers can take the NY Waterway ferry from Harborside Ferry Landing in Jersey City to Brookfield Place/Battery Park City Terminal in Manhattan for free from 7am to 11:30pm on Saturdays and Sundays.
+Additional service will be provided on the Journal Square to 33rd Street line when the ferry is not in operation.
+For service to Midtown Manhattan, they must get on the PATH train and transfer to another at Journal Square.
 The PATH’s 33rd Street station (on Sixth Avenue, in Herald Square) in Manhattan is one avenue from Amtrak, Long Island Rail Road and NJ Transit trains at Penn Station.